 Financial aid may be available from Gutenberg College.
-(Go to the Financial Aid section for information.)
+(See Financial Aid for information.)
 Financial aid applications will only be considered after a student is accepted into a class.

 Fees are subject to change without notice.
 They are assessed as follows:

 The books-and-fees charge covers the cost of books and includes a fee to help underwrite basic student services.